zhangx1923/-QuQ-/README.md

 * Pass the function name you want to run to *main.py*.
 The format of the function name should be *function()*. <br/>
 * Run *main.py* without parameter, then QuanSim will give you a list of all available functions.
 Type the id of the function you want to execute.<br/>

-### About Configuration Files
+### Executive Mode
+"simulator" and "theory" are two optional executive modes.
+The former will bring noise to experiments, but the latter will get the theoretical result of this experiment.
+And you can switch the mode by modifying *executeMode.cfg*.

 ### Design Your Own Code
 Create a new file in *UserCode* folder and name it *\*\*.py*.
-Please note that you must import *header.py* so that you can get the support of QuanSim. the name of the function shouldn't be same with any existing funciton.
+Design an entry function in this file.
+Please note that the name of the entry function shouldn't be same with any existing funciton.
+Then add the name of the file and the entry function to *function.cfg*.

 ## Development Plan
 We should point out that there are still some features that haven't been developed yet: